Why Is Property Management Underrated?

 Property Management Is Not Flashy

 Another reason property management is underrated is that it’s not fancy work.
-According to these Albany property managers it consists of the day-to-day aspects of preserving your properties and ensuring that everything runs smoothly.
+It consists of the day-to-day aspects of preserving your properties and ensuring that everything runs smoothly.

 The general public doesn’t consider property management when considering the real estate industry.
 They think of things like real estate sales and investment first.
 These are flashy jobs with big paydays which have been around longer than property management.